rafaelsilva1406/colorBar/README.md

 # colorBar
-Create colorBar and add hex value to input
+Create colorBar and add hex value to input.
 **Notes:** Below I explain what parameters can get added to the colorBar API object please see params that can be added to add further customization
 1. Params -
    1. **parentElAttr:** *Optional and only passed as object is represented as the object that gets attach as Attribute or Prop with jquery*